sraboy/MishMash/osdev/littleosbook/readme.md

 # Build

+You can just use the Makefile but here's the quick and dirty of it:

 Assemble: `nasm -felf32 loader.asm`

 Link: `ld -T link.ld -melf_i386 loader.o -o kernel.elf` or, if you've set up a cross-compilation environment like [this OSDev tutorial](http://wiki.osdev.org/GCC_Cross-Compiler), `i686-elf-gcc -T link.ld -o kernel.elf -ffreestanding -O2 -nostdlib loader.o kmain.o -lgcc`